koustavsaha/springboot-docker-arm/TektonPipelines/Readme.md

 # A dedicated sa for the pipeline
 kubectl create sa tekton-pipeline

-# Run this if it's on OpenShift
+# Run this if it's on OpenShifts
 oc adm policy add-role-to-user edit -z tekton-pipeline oc adm policy add-scc-to-user privileged -z tekton-pipeline